b2a3e8/jekyll-theme-console/home.md

 # user@reltale:~$ whoami

 Hi my name is reltale, and I am person with many interests.
-To name a few I enjoy gaming, hacking, and making content in many forms such as music, videos and art.
-My goal is to provide inspiration and entertainment to as many people as I can manage.
-I made this website because I like to keep my information organized for easy access and all the other alternatives weren't doing it for me.
-I strive for privacy but to acomplish my goals I must sacrifice some, so here is my dox file.
-I will update this site whenever I feel it is necessary.
+To name a few I enjoy gaming, hacking, and making music.
+My life development made me not care about others as much as I used to but I still hope you find entertainment out of any of my work.

 # SOCIALS:
 <a href="https://www.twitch.tv/reltale">Twitch</a>